-Glutamate carboxypeptidase II (GCPII) is a 94 kD class II membrane bound zinc metalloenzyme which catalyzes the hydrolysis of N-acetylaspartylglutamate (NAAG) to glutamate and N-acetylaspartate.
-Several decades of pre-clinical work by over a dozen of laboratories have confirmed the potential of GCPII as a pharmacological target in neurological diseases wherein excess glutamate is presumed pathogenic, such as stroke, traumatic brain injury, amyotrophic lateral sclerosis (ALS), epilepsy, neuropathic pain, chemotherapy-induced neuropathy, schizophrenia, and cognition in multiple sclerosis (1-11).
-Our laboratory has over two decades of research experience in GCPII inhibitor design and characterization, with 75+ manuscripts and 30+ patents.
-While known GCPII inhibitors are potent and selective, as a class they suffer poor physicochemical properties, are ionized at physiological pH, and lack oral bioavailability and brain penetration(12), necessitating extremely large peripheral doses to show efficacy.
-We are currently developing prodrugs of the most potent phosphonic acid and hydroxamate-based GCPII inhibitors to cover the charged functional group with enhanced gut and tissue penetration.
-Currently, the lead prodrugs show >100-fold enhancement of oral bioavailability in both rodents and dogs.
-Non provisional application on these new prodrugs have been filed.
+Glutamate carboxypeptidase II (GCPII) is a 94 kD class II membrane bound zinc metalloenzyme which catalyzes the hydrolysis of the abundant neuropeptide N-acetylaspartylglutamate (NAAG) to glutamate.
+GCPII is a well-established therapeutic target in neurological diseases wherein excess glutamate is presumed pathogenic1, such as stroke, traumatic brain injury, amyotrophic lateral sclerosis (ALS), epilepsy, neuropathic pain, chemotherapy-induced neuropathy, schizophrenia, and cognition in multiple sclerosis2.
+While known GCPII inhibitors are potent and selective, they suffer poor physicochemical properties, are ionized at physiological pH, and lack oral bioavailability and brain penetration3, necessitating large peripheral doses or direct brain injection to exhibit efficacy.
+Our laboratory has recently developed novel prodrugs of GCPII inhibitors4 that cover their charged functional groups resulting in enhanced oral bioavailability and tissue penetration in both rodents and dogs.

-11. Barinka, C., et al., Glutamate carboxypeptidase II in diagnosis and treatment of neurologic disorders and prostate cancer.
-Curr Med Chem, 2012.
-19 (6): p.
-856-70.
-[PubMed]
+- Barinka C, Rojas C, Slusher BS, Pomper M. “Glutamate carboxypeptidase II in diagnosis and treatment of neurologic disorders and prostate cancer.”
+Curr Med Chem 2012, 19 (6), 856-70 [PubMed]